-This tooltip doesn't provide any new value; the interface element is already easy to understand and this makes the tooltip redudant and annoying.
+This tooltip doesn't provide any new value; the interface element is already easy to understand and this makes the tooltip redundant and annoying.

 The psychology behind this is from BJ Fogg’s behavior model and summarized here.

-So great use cases for tooltips include: user onboarding, feature discovery and taxonomy explanation.
+So great use cases for tooltips include user onboarding, feature discovery, and taxonomy explanation.
 But why do they have such a bad reputation, and what are examples of good ones?
-Read on...

 The problem isn’t the tooltip — it’s what the tooltip contains and, more importantly, when and to whom it is shown.
 Below is a stellar example:

-Finally tooltips should be shown only when relevant — when I need the help and when I can use the help.
-Otherwise I’m not ready for them and try to dismiss them as hindrances to what I actually want to be doing.
+Tooltips should be shown only when relevant—when I need the help and when I can use the help.
+Otherwise, I’m not ready for them and try to dismiss them as hindrances to what I actually want to be doing.

 But tooltips can be used very effectively, as a means to provide dynamic interfaces.

-So don’t make tooltips terrible with these 5 simple rules:
+Don’t make tooltips terrible with these 5 simple rules #

-- Consider each tooltip as friction — you are asking your users to read something — so make sure they get immediate value from that info.
+1. Consider each tooltip as friction—you are asking your users to read something, so make sure they get immediate value from that info.

-- Explain only things that are not discernible from the interface / design.
+2. Explain only things that are not discernible from the interface/design.

-- Make tips as contextual as possible — trigger them based on user actions and show them to the most receptive group of users.
+3. Make tips as contextual as possible—trigger them based on user actions and show them to the most receptive group of users.

-- Show one at a time and don’t show more than 3–4 in a row.
-Users get fatigued quickly and need time to act on / digest what you have taught.
+4. Show one at a time and don’t show more than 3–4 in a row.
+Users get fatigued quickly and need time to act on/digest what you have taught.